nevil-brownlee/rfc_draw/rfc-draw-manual.md

 ### Getting started:

-rfc-draw is written in python3, and uses the following modules:
+rfc-draw is written in python3, it uses the GLL v3.0 license, and uses the following modules:
 &emsp; os. path, re, math, sys, time, datetime, threading, tkinter, playsound &emsp; termios (for POSIX) or msvcrt (for Windows)
 You can install these using pip (latest version),